Racial Bias in the Sharing Economy and the Role of Trust and Self-Congruence

-The rise of peer-to-peer platforms is one of the major economic and societal developments in the last decade.
-We investigated whether people engage in racial discrimination as consumers in the sharing economy.
+We investigated whether people engage in racial discrimination in the sharing economy, and how such discrimination might be explained and mitigated.
 Using a set of carefully controlled experiments (N = 1,599), including a pre-registered study on a nationally representative sample, we find causal evidence for racial discrimination.
 When an identical Airbnb apartment is presented with a racial out-group (vs. in-group) host, people report more negative attitudes towards the apartment, lower intentions to rent it, and are 25% less likely to choose the apartment over a standard hotel room in an incentivized choice.
-However, racial discrimination disappears when the apartment is presented with an explicit trust cue, in the form of a visible top rating by other consumers (5/5 stars).
-This suggests that reputation-based information can counteract the tendency to discriminate against products and services provided by out-group members.
+Reduced self-congruence with apartments owned by out-group hosts mediates these effects.
+However, racial discrimination disappears when the apartment is presented with an explicit trust cue, in the form of a visible top-rating by other consumers (5/5 stars).
+This suggests that a reputation-based trust cue can counteract the tendency to engage in costly discrimination against products and services provided by out-group members.

 Keywords: sharing economy, discrimination, trust